vre-hub/vre-hub.github.io/docs/rucio.md

 ### X509 Rucio configuration

 The X509 certificate is placed in the `.globus/` directory.
-The `rucio.cfg` file is usually place in the `/opt/rucio/etc/` directory.
+The `rucio.cfg` file is usually placed in the `/opt/rucio/etc/` directory.

 ```console
 [client]